The Root Cause | the first place to start.

 The term “Addictive Personality” is often casually tossed around, and it’s not uncommon to hear someone claim they have one.
 Perhaps you suspect that you might have one yourself.
 But is there even such a thing as an addictive personality?
-If so, what characteristics are typical to an addictive personality?
+If so, what characteristics are typical of an addictive personality?
 Do environmental and/or genetic factors play a part?
 What is it about having—or not having—an addictive personality that makes it possible for some people to use alcohol or drugs and not become addicted?
 Addictive personalities 101 for Alcoholism and Drug Addiction is the first place to begin understanding the root cause(s).

 An addictive personality is essentially a set of characteristics that makes an addiction more likely to manifest itself.
 An estimated 10 to 15 percent of the population has an addictive personality, according to Stephen Mason, PhD, in a blog post on Psychology Today 1.
 That said, research about addictive personality is ongoing, and experts are divided on whether or not addictive personality actually exists.
 Some argue that personality is fluid and ever-changing 2, and others maintain that there are a variety of traits present in those who end up with an addiction that may indicate an addictive personality 1,3.
 The topic is so divisive, even the Wikipedia page on addictive personality has a disclaimer at the top stating that there is an ongoing dispute about the neutrality of the article 4.